-The Graduate Certificate in Higher Education Leadership is ideal for current and future leaders in higher education who would benefit from leadership training, but who already have a terminal degree or do not need an advanced degree.
+The Graduate Certificate in Higher Education Leadership and Administration is ideal for current and future leaders in higher education who would benefit from leadership training, but who already have a terminal degree or do not need an advanced degree.
 Students in the 15-credit program study leadership, management, and organization in higher education, focusing on the intersection of theory and practice.

 The graduate certificate program is fully online, making it convenient for professionals from a wide geographic area.
 You can complete the program in one year by taking two classes in each of the fall and spring semesters, and the final course in the summer, or you can spread the courses out over more semesters.